kantega/kson/readme.md

 Now, in json, an array can interchange its the types of its element, meaning you can mix numbers, string objects etc.
 In a typed language (like java), that sort of structure is called an HList (for Heterogenous List).
-You basically have to provide a converter for all the elements wich makes it a bit more complicated.
+You basically have to provide a converter for all the elements which makes it a bit more complicated.
 Lets save that for later.

 ###Objects
 The crux of any conversion is of course nested objects.
-Since json usually transmits data, we only care about directed asyclic object-graphs.
+Since json is a tree, we only care about directed asyclic object-graphs.
+(If there is a cycle, you will get a stack overflow or an infinite loop)

 Again, as with arrays, it seems intuitive that if we know how to encode the contents of an object, we can encode the object itself.
 But since each field in the object can have its own type, we have to supply the